shanthi1999/web-dev-error-solutions/errors/javascript/handling-cors-errors-in-a-next-js-application/README.md

+# 🐞 Handling CORS Errors in a Next.js Application

 This document outlines a common problem encountered when developing Next.js applications: Cross-Origin Resource Sharing (CORS) errors.
 These errors occur when a web application attempts to make requests to a server on a different domain, protocol, or port than the application itself.
 Browsers implement CORS as a security mechanism to prevent malicious websites from making unauthorized requests to other domains.